ryfylke-react-as/toast/README.md

 ### `toast`

-Takes whatever interface you specified as a generic when initializing with `initToast`.
+Takes whatever interface you specified as a generic when initializing with `initToast`, as well as an optional argument:

+- `removeAfterMs` - (optional) Lets you specify a delay for this specific toast to be removed after.

 ### `useToasts`